 A furnace and boiler may sound the same thanks to many people incorrectly using them interchangeably.
 Both are parts of home heating systems, but their similarity almost ends there.
 Whether you need to have your boiler or furnace fixed or you are ready for a new installation, knowing the difference can help you decide.
 When you call your local trusted plumber, it is important to know the difference between the two so that they can properly prepare for your issue.

 Learn the difference and similarity between the two here.
-If you have any questions or concerns, the professionals at Mr. Rooter Plumbing are ready and willing to help.
+If you have any questions or concerns, the professional plumbers at Mr. Rooter Plumbing are ready and willing to help.
 You can call at any time of the day thanks to our 24/7 emergency service.

 So, What Is A Furnace?